Business rates relief

 When making a decision we will take the following into account:

-- we will look to satisfy itself that the ratepayer would sustain hardship if relief is not given and it is reasonable to do so having regard to the interests of council tax payers
+- We will look to satisfy ourselves that the ratepayer would sustain hardship if relief is not given and it is reasonable to do so having regard to the interests of council tax payers.

-Office space occupied by local newspapers may be eligible for a discount up to £1,500 a year for two years from 1 April 2017.
-The relief is applies to a maximum of one discount per local newspaper title and per hereditament, and up to state aid limits.
+Office space occupied by local newspapers may be eligible for a discount up to £1,500 a year up to 31 March 2025.
+The relief applies to a maximum of one discount per local newspaper title and per hereditament, and up to state aid limits.